bufbuild/makego/README.md

 - `MAKEGO` - The location of the `make/go` directory.
 Generally you should have this as `make/go`, however we did make it settable so you can put the files somewhere else.
 - `MAKEGO_REMOTE` - The remote location for makego.
 You should point this at your fork.
-The make target `make copytomakego` will copy your current files to makego in a temporary clone.
-This allows you to edit in individual projects and then easily push updates.
-If you never want to do this, don't run `make copytomakego`, however note that doing so won't mess anything up directly - you still need to manually push (the commands are printed out by `make copytomakego` on success).
+The make target `make copyfrommakego` will copy makego to your current files.
 - `PROJECT` - Your project name.
 This is used for many things such as your config and cache locations.
 - `GO_MODULE` - Your Golang module name.